regcs/AliceLG/README.md

 As a first prerequisite, Alice/LG needs to be installed and activated on the render farm's Blender installation.
 To initiate a quilt rendering from the command line, there are two main calls which are understood by Alice/LG:

-- `-alicelg-render`: Start the rendering of a single quilt.
+- `--alicelg-render`: Start the rendering of a single quilt.
-- `-alicelg-render-anim`: Start the rendering of a quilt animation.
+- `--alicelg-render-anim`: Start the rendering of a quilt animation.

 Both arguments require that Blender is started in background mode (i.e., using the '-b' command line argument) and with a .blend-file specified, which contains all the necessary render settings.
 Furthermore, both arguments must be preceded by a `--`.
 An example, which opens the file 'my_lg_hologram.blend' and starts rendering a single quilt looks like that:

-`blender -b my_lg_hologram.blend -- -alicelg-render`
+`blender -b my_lg_hologram.blend -- --alicelg-render`

 ### Additional Parameters